robokoding/sumorobot-ui/README.md

 ```bash
 sudo gem install bundler
 ```
-if you're on a unix based system you might need to use sudo.
 Then install all of the gems using:
 ```bash
 bundle install
 ```